EE 5G Standalone: everything you need to know

 Which plans include 5G Standalone?

-5G Standalone doesn’t come as standard on EE.
-Instead, you need one of the network’s top plans, namely an All Rounder or Full Works plan, purchased on after August 29, 2024.
+5G Standalone now comes as standard for all new and upgrading customers taking any EE handset plan.
+Prior to March 2025 though, you needed one of the network’s top plans, namely an All Rounder or Full Works plan, purchased on or after August 29, 2024.

 Which phones work with EE 5G Standalone?